 - Maintain a minimum cumulative GPA of 3.0 (on a 4.0 scale) and remain in good academic standing.

-- Meet at least twice with a Boise State Concurrent Enrollment advisor to develop and maintain a personalized degree plan consisting of courses that best match their college goals.
-Only students with an advisor-approved degree plan are eligible to take Boise State summer classes at the reduced concurrent enrollment rate of $65 per credit.
+- Meet at least once each school year with a Boise State Concurrent Enrollment advisor to develop and maintain a personalized degree plan consisting of courses that best match their college goals.
+Only students with an advisor-approved degree plan are eligible to take Boise State summer classes at the reduced Sophomore Start rate of $65 per credit.

 While most dual credit courses that colleges offer will count for a number of college credits, they may not fulfill requirements for a specific major, or help you achieve you college goals.
 You will meet with an academic advisor to develop a personalized degree plan that fits your individual degree choice and personal goals based on the courses available at your high school.
 The degree plan will ensure that courses you take while in high school will apply seamlessly toward a degree at Boise State University.

 Most Boise State Summer courses are offered on the main campus (a few are offered online or at other sites).
-Courses are condensed from the usual 15 weeks to five or seven weeks, requiring several hours of class work and home work each day.
-These are regular college courses with college students, and no modifications will be made for concurrent enrollment students.
+Courses are condensed from the usual 15 weeks to 3, 5 or 7 weeks, requiring several hours of class work and home work each day.
+These are regular college courses with college students, and no modifications will be made for Sophomore Start students.
 Sophomore Start students will be responsible for providing their own transportation, textbooks, and supplies.
-However, the concurrent enrollment program will provide students an on-campus orientation prior to the start of the summer session to help students get familiar with campus, resources available, and get to know other high school students taking summer classes.
+However, the Concurrent Enrollment program will provide students a free Sophomore Start Summer Orientation prior to the start of summer courses to help students get familiar with campus, learn about on campus resources, and get to know other high school students taking summer classes from across the Treasure Valley.

-Although Sophomore Start students will be able to take summer courses for the reduced Concurrent Enrollment rate of $65 per credit, additional costs and fees may apply.
+Although Sophomore Start students will be able to take summer courses for the reduced rate of $65 per credit, additional costs and fees may apply.
 This could include additional online or lab fees, textbooks, class supplies, and transportation to campus.
-It is important to be aware of these additional costs.
+It is important to be aware of these additional costs prior to registering for summer courses.

-You can still participate in Sophomore Start, but Boise State cannot guarantee exactly how courses you take will apply toward another college’s degree requirements.
-If you decide not to attend Boise State, you will need to contact the college you are interested in attending to directly understand how the courses taken as a participant in Sophomore Start will transfer.
+You can still participate in Sophomore Start, but Boise State cannot guarantee exactly how courses you take will apply toward another institutions degree requirements.
+If you decide not to attend Boise State, you will need to contact the college you are interested in attending to recognize how the courses taken as a participant in Sophomore Start will transfer.

-If you plan to attend an Idaho public postsecondary institution, you can visit www.idtransfer.org to see how courses will transfer.
+If you plan to attend an Idaho public post-secondary institution, you can visit coursetransfer.idaho.gov to learn how courses will transfer.

-Yes.
-Students can contact their Concurrent Enrollment advisor in writing to withdraw from the option.
+Yes, students can contact their Concurrent Enrollment advisor to withdraw from the option.
 There are no penalties for not completing the 30-credit goal; however they will not be eligible to enroll at Boise State as a sophomore if the 30-credits have not been completed.

-Yes, we understand that as a high school student, you may not have a definite idea of the degree you want to pursue once enrolled at Boise State.
-A concurrent enrollment advisor will assist you in choosing courses that will fulfill general requirements that apply to multiple majors at Boise State, or in adjusting your degree plan to fit to a major different than originally selected.
+Yes, we understand that as a high school student, you may not have a definite idea of the degree you want to pursue once you begin participating in Sophomore Start.
+A Concurrent Enrollment advisor will assist you in choosing courses that will fulfill general requirements that apply to multiple majors at Boise State, or in adjusting your degree plan to fit to a major different than what was originally selected.